OutSystems/docs-validation/templates/overview.md

 **Examples**

 Log streaming is the process of continuously collecting and streaming log data to your Application Performance Monitoring (APM) or analytics tools in near real-time.
-With log streaming ,you can send a permanent stream of application and platform logs from O11 to various third-party APM tools for analysis, monitoring, storage, and alerting.
+With log streaming, you can send a permanent stream of application and platform logs from O11 to various third-party APM tools for analysis, monitoring, storage, and alerting.

 ## [Paragraph] *(Heading is optional)*

-If you prefer to use descriptive title, consider titles such as **Benefits of using {capability name}**
+If you prefer to use descriptive titles, consider titles such as **Benefits of using {capability name}**

 {List the most important benefits of this new O11 or ODC capability.
 Consider the benefits from the user's point of view.
 Describe how the new capability benefits the user.
-You might ask yourself, “Why is this valuable?
+You might ask yourself, "Why is this valuable?
 How does it benefit the user or business?”

 With {capability name}, you can:

 * {Explain each benefit from the user's perspective}
 * ...
 * ...